 Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
 Velocity generally decreases with the square of distance from the extraction point (in simple cases).
 Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
-The air velocity at the extraction fan, for example, should be a minimum or 4-10 m/s (800-2000 f/min) for extraction of crusher dusts generated 2 metres distant from the extraction point.
+The air velocity at the extraction fan, for example, should be a minimum of 4-10 m/s (800-2000 f/min) for extraction of crusher dusts generated 2 metres distant from the extraction point.
 Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.
 Personal protection Eye and face protection Safety glasses with side shields.
 Chemical goggles.
 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
-Lens should be removed at the first signs of eye redness or irritation - lens should be removed ir a clean environment only after workers have washed hands thoroughly.
-[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection NoTE: The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
-Containinated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
-The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Lens should be removed at the first signs of eye redness or irritation - lens should be removed i a clean environment only after workers have washed hands thoroughly.
+[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contract.
+Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
+The selection of suitable gloves does not only depend on the material, but allos on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
-Personal hygines is a key element of effective hand care.
-Gloves must only be worn on clean hands.
-After using gloves, hands should be washed and dried thoroughly.
-Application of a non-perfumed moisturiser is recommended.
-Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: requency and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: chemical resistance of glove material. glove thickness and dexterity When prolonged or frequently repeated contact may occur, a glove with a protection class of 50 mighter (breakthrough time greater than 240 minutes according to EN 374, ASINS 25 161:1.01 or national equivalent): Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-ferm use.
+Frequency and duration of contact, chemical resistance of glove type is dependent on usage.
+Important factors in the selection of gloves include: frequency and duration of contact, glove thickness and glove thickness and flow material, glove thickness and to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
+When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
+Stone glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use.
 Contaminated gloves should be replaced.
-As defined in ASTM F-739.06 Minutes according to EN 374, ASINS 25 161:1.01 or national equivalent): Fair when breakthrough time > 400 min Good when breakthrough time > 400 min < Gloves should be examined for wear and/ or degradation constantly.
-Body protection Other protection See Other protection below Overalls.
+Stelent Mach Dirakthrough time < 20 min Fair when breakthrough time Gloves should be examined for wear and/ or degradation constantly.
+Body protection See Other protection below Overalls.
 P.V.C. apron.
 Barrier cream.
 Skin cleansing cream.
 Eye wash unit.